"HE’LL BE OK AS LONG AS HE DOESN’T WANT TO BE AN ARTIST!”

 EDUCATION AND MARKETING CONSULTANT

 In 1990 I started working as an Education and Marketing Consultant.
-Clients included the Focus in Education video company, which also published my book "A Practical Guide to INSET".
+Clients included Signals Media Arts, and the Focus in Education video company, which also published my book "A Practical Guide to INSET".
 I worked with the London Boroughs of Greenwich and Lewisham in setting up an Arts Education Centre on two empty school sites, but unfortunately asbestos was discovered throughout the buildings, and the project came to a halt.
 I also worked for the Borough of Southwark as a Consultant to the Advisory Teacher team, providing training and individual advice and guidance.

 ARTIST RESIDENCIES AND ARTS ADMININISTATION